 - Eric Darius, M.A.
 '97, Supervisory Investigator, Equal Employment Opportunity Commission

-- Amy Sanchez-Juarez, B.A., M.A., Professional Development Specialist, Sorenson Communications
+- Amy Sanchez-Juarez, M.A., National Assessments Manager, Sorenson Communications

 - Melissa Lopez, M.A.
 '09, Freelance Interpreter